 - Remember the tax – remember you will have to pay tax on gains in the value of the property when you sell it, but expenses like agent fees and interest costs can be offset against rental income.

-- Time is money – if you’re not going to use a letting agent, take how much of your time it will occupy into consideration.
+- Time is money – if you’re not going to use a letting agent, take a look at how much of your time it will occupy into consideration.
 Maintenance, viewings, posting ads, collecting payments etc all take time.
+It could also make finding the right tenant a little harder, which could cause you problems down the line if they have trouble paying the rent on time or maintain the property well enough.